-Should an amendment need to be considered, it will be given the same evaluation and approval procedure as this Plan, including a public hearing with a Commissioner appointed by Council.
+Should an amendment to need to be considered, it will be given the same evaluation and approval procedure as this Plan, including a public hearing with a Commissioner appointed by Council.
 Evaluation of the proposed amendment will be compiled into a Background Report.
-The proposed amendment will include policy statements and an accompanying Future Land Use Map.
+The proposed amendment will include policy statements, background reports, and/or map changes.
 Any such amendment shall be read together and form part of this Plan.